ShaHack/ShaHack/README.md

 ## Objective

-To build a career in cybersecurity by applying knowledge of Linux, networking, web application security, and vulnerability assessment while gaining hands-on experience through projects, internships, and continuous learning.
+Dedicated to building practical cybersecurity expertise through continuous learning, hands-on projects, and real-world problem solving in areas such as Linux, networking, and web application security.

 ## Skills & Practical Labs